 There’s been a great deal of optimism around the property market of late, with an imbalance between supply and demand meaning properties are selling more quickly than before.

-Research by Rightmove found the average time to agree a sale in September was 37 days, one of the lowest figures registered since the start of the pandemic.
+Research by Rightmove found the average time to agree a sale in October was 36 days, the joint-lowest figure registered since the start of the pandemic.

 Lack of supply will keep prices high

 The recent rise in demand from buyers hasn’t been met by a flurry of new properties coming on to the market, and this imbalance could keep prices high.
 The estate agency Savills predicts prices will rise by 3.5% in 2022 and 3% in 2023.

 Nathan Emerson of the estate agency group Propertymark says: ‘The market has continued to see an imbalance of supply and demand, with our most recent housing report revealing an average of 19 buyers for every available property on the market.